johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/integration/software_integration.md

 ---

 ### Reflection Questions (for quiz prep)

+To deepen your understanding, **read the [RePatch](https://arxiv.org/pdf/2508.06718) paper** and use it to guide your answers:

 - Did your test confirm that the patch works correctly in the target repository?
-- Could you imagine cases where a patch integrates syntactically but still breaks functionality?
+If not, what additional adaptations might be needed?
+- How does patch technical lag (as discussed in PaReco) affect the reliability of tests when integrating long-delayed patches?
+- RePatch found that many cherry-pick failures stem from refactorings such as Rename Method or Rename Parameter.
+How might such refactorings influence the kinds of tests you need to write?
-- How do tests strengthen confidence in patch reuse across software variants?
+- How do unit and integration tests together strengthen confidence in patch reuse across software variants?
+Where might tests still fall short?
+- Imagine your integrated patch passes syntactic checks and unit tests but fails in production.
+Based on the research papers, what variant-specific factors could explain this outcome?